PeqNP/SimpleABTesting/README.md

 I needed a way to continue development on half-baked features while still deploying features or fixes that are complete.

-I also needed an easy way to A/B/C test using Swift `enum` types rather than primitive types.
-The API is also built for the most common uses cases which is to determine if something is either off or on (boolean).
+I also needed an easy way to A/B[/C] test using Swift `enum` types rather than primitive types (`Bool`).
+While the API supports multi-variant values it is built for the most common use-case which is to determine if something is either off or on (`Bool`).

 ## How It Works